 Handwoven on bamboo looms

-Undyed - colors are natural colors of the cocoon
+Undyed - the two colors used in this scarf are natural colors of the cocoon

 Crafted by indigenous women weavers from Eastern India